Gong Yoo: 2016–present: Career resurgence

-In December 2021, Gong Yoo appeared as team leader Han Yoon-jae alongside Bae Doona, Lee Joon, Kim Sun-young, and others in the Netflix original sci-fi thriller series The Silent Sea.
+In December 2021, Gong appeared as team leader Han Yoon-jae alongside Bae Doona, Lee Joon, Kim Sun-young, and others in the Netflix original sci-fi thriller series The Silent Sea.
 Set in a distant dystopian future where Earth faces acute water shortage, the series follows an expedition team to an abandoned station on the moon.
 The fan response to the series was mixed, but it topped Netflix's global charts to become the most-watched non-English series in its second week.
 The Forbes review called it one of Netflix's "best sci-fi series to date."

-In 2024, Gong Yoo starred in the South Korean television series The Trunk, a mystery melodrama based on the novel of the same name by Kim Ryeo-ryeong.
+In 2024, Gong starred in the mystery melodrama television series The Trunk opposite Seo Hyun-jin.
+Written by Park Eun-young and directed by Kim Kyu-tae, it is based on the novel of the same name by Kim Ryeo-ryeong about two people under a one-year marriage contract and a mysterious trunk.
+Gong played Han Jeong-won, a music producer.